 2. Chinese New Year is 15 days long.

-On Chinese New Year’s Eve, families tend to gather for an enormous feast, complete with dumplings that resemble ancient coins in northern China and sticky rice cakes in southern China.
-Other traditional foods include fish, which in multiple Chinese languages sounds like the word for “abundance”; tangerines, which sound like the word for “luck”; and uncut noodles, which signify a long life.
+On Chinese New Year’s Eve, families tend to gather for an enormous feast.
+Feasts may include dumplings that resemble ancient coins in northern China and sticky rice cakes in southern China.
+Other traditional Chinese foods include fish, tangerine, and uncut noodles, which signify a long life.
 Since eight is a lucky number, the meal often consists of eight courses.
 In addition to eating, children receive red envelopes with money inside, and nearly everyone in China lights off fireworks and firecrackers.
 “I’ve never been in a war zone, but it’s what I’d imagine a war zone would be like,” DeBlasi said.
 “Its just really loud and thunderous.”
 The holiday then continues for another 15 days, lasting from the new moon to the full moon.
 It culminates with the aptly named Lantern Festival, when lanterns are hung outside homes and on streets.
 Some people also celebrate the so-called “Small New Year,” an homage to the “kitchen god” that takes place a few days before the New Year’s Eve dinner.

 3. A baby boom occurs during the Year of the Dragon.

-Each year in the Chinese calendar is represented by one of a dozen zodiac animals.
-This past year, for example, was the Year of the Dragon—the only mythical creature among the 12—which is associated with power, wisdom, charisma and royalty.
+Each year in the Chinese calendar is represented by one of a dozen zodiac animals, including a dragon—the only mythical creature among the 12—which is associated with power, wisdom, charisma and royalty.
 “The Eastern dragon is very different from the Western dragon, which heroes try to find and slay because they are so evil,” said Duanduan Li, a professor of Chinese applied linguistics at the University of British Columbia.
 “Eastern dragons are thought of as divine.”
 Since people are believed to take on the personality of the animal of their birth year, the Year of the Dragon is considered more desirable than others for having babies.
 In fact, it has been reported that the birth rate in places like China, Taiwan and Hong Kong typically goes up about 5 percent.
 The Year of the Dragon also is regarded as a good moment for opening businesses, starting new careers and buying property.
 Yet prosperity is far from guaranteed.
 “Mao Zedong died in the Year of the Dragon,” Li said.
 “And that was the year we had the biggest earthquake in Tangshan,” which killed at least 240,000 people.